Hootsuite vs Later

 • Intuitive visual content calendar with drag-and-drop functionality

-• Strong team collaboration and content approval workflows
+• Team collaboration and content approval workflows

 Cons